Security

 Section titled “User Authentication”Password Hashing

-Section titled “Password Hashing”User passwords are hashed with Argon2id (the default parameters from the argon2 crate).
+Section titled “Password Hashing”User passwords are hashed with Argon2id.
 Plaintext passwords are never stored or logged.

 Password requirements: